shatskyy/alpha_decay_demo/README.md

 One of the goals of execution in insitutional trading is **cost minimization**.
 The aim is to reduce implementation shortfall or slippage relative to benchmarks such as arrival price or VWAP.

-In **systematic trading**, a signal has a limited lifespan—sometimes measured in minutes or seconds.
-Slow or overly cost-conscious execution can destroy the very alpha the signal was meant to capture.
-In systematic trading execution must be understood as **signal preservation**, or maximizing how much of the forecasted alpha survives through the trading process into realized P\&L.
+In **systematic trading**, a signal has a limited lifespan.
+Slow or overly cost-conscious execution can destroy the alpha that the signal was meant to capture.
+In this case, execution must be understood as **signal preservation**, or maximizing how much of the forecasted alpha survives through the trading process into realized P\&L.

 $$
 \text{Realized Alpha} = \text{Predicted Alpha} - (\text{slippage} + \text{market impact} + \text{signal decay})
 $$

-When signals are short-lived and scale matters, the ability to preserve alpha through execution is critical.
 Execution algorithms, routing logic, and urgency decisions are all factors in the signal preservation problem.

 ---